 - Take an antihistamine to settle the itchiness.

 - Apply calamine lotion or anti-inflammatory cream.

 Am I Having an Allergic Reaction to Bed Bug Bites?

 Although it is uncommon, some people can suffer an allergic reaction.
 According to WebMD if you have an allergic skin reaction to a bed bug bite, use a cream with a corticosteroid, take an oral antihistamine, and most importantly, see your doctor.
 Symptoms of an allergic reaction can be:

 - Intense itching

 Known to be international travelers and expert hitchhikers, bed bugs are everywhere.
 As you travel, you increase your chances of being bit.
 However, knowing how to identify the bites and what your treatment options are will help you decide your next course of action.
+For help with bed bug problems in your Wisconsin home or business, contact the experts at Batzner Pest Control.
 Learn more about where to look for bed bugs and how to avoid them with these great blogs: